shriker/xenforo-faq-manager/HELP.md

 1. Users are unable to Like questions/answers that they themselves have added.
 1. Guests are never allowed to Like questions.

+##I'm getting bombarded with Like notifications!

+To turn off Like notifications, please go to your account's Alert Preferences page and uncheck `Likes your FAQ answer`.

 ##The FAQ statistics are not updating!